About this mod

 If you have trouble installing mods, check these tutorials by Gopher:

-After installing the mod you will receive a holotape to your inventory called [Settings] Transfer Settlements which you will often find under the submenu "Setting Holotapes" without the holotape itself having the [Settings] prefix if you’re using item sorting mods.
+After installing the mod you will also receive a holotape to your inventory called [Settings] Transfer Settlements which you will often find under the submenu "Setting Holotapes" without the holotape itself having the [Settings] prefix if you’re using item sorting mods.
 It is also craftable at Chemistry Stations under the Utility section.
-All features this mod offers are available through this single holotape.
+If you are using the old-gen version of Transfer Settlements, then all features are available through this holotape as well.

 Alternatively from v1.42 there's an optionally compatibility with Mod Configuration Menu (MCM) if you're using MCM you should find Transfer Settlements General Settings under Mod Config from the pause menu.
-The settings are still available from the holotape as well.
+The settings are still available from the terminal (and the holotape if you're still on old-gen) as well.

 TL;DR

-Use the holotape and follow the instructions in the game.
+Use the holotape or the terminal and follow the instructions in the game.

-Load up your holotape at the location of the settlement you wish to export and choose Export this settlement to a blueprint.
+Build and use the terminal (or load up the holotape if you're still on old-gen) at the location of the settlement you wish to export and choose Export this settlement to a blueprint.

 On the next screen choose a blueprint slot from the list.
 These blueprint slots represent the numbered folders in your blueprints folder that is located in your Fallout 4 installation folder under Data\F4SE\Plugins\TransferSettlements\blueprints.
 So for example the data file for a blueprint in the first slot will look something like this Data\F4SE\Plugins\TransferSettlements\blueprints\1\bp_dante_abernathy_1702081950.json.
 So choosing a blueprint slot here will determine the blueprint folder you wish to use for this settlement export.
 Note that any previously existed blueprints in that chosen folder will be overwritten automatically so make sure you backup your blueprint files somewhere else if you want to export more settlements than the number of available blueprint slots.